Why did Korean fathers abandon their daughters without a fight? (Statue in Seoul, photo cr. Michael Yon.)

 In any case, increasing numbers of Americans are tired of Koreans and others bringing their racist baggage into the United States and trying to rope us into their hate fest.
 We have enough problems already.
 Take this back to Korea.

 Michael Yon is a former Green Beret who has been working as an independent writer and photographer since the 1990s and reported from the Iraq and Afghan Wars, and during unrest in Thailand.
-His investigation of the Interagency Working Group (IWG) report alleged that the U.S. government investigation uncovered no evidence of forced abductions or sexual enslavement in Japan’s Comfort Women programs.
+His investigation of the Interagency Working Group (IWG) report found that the U.S. government uncovered no evidence of forced abductions or sexual enslavement in Japan’s Comfort Women programs.